jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _This scene is from the movie The Big Short.
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign for the loans, they used underlings to sell a confusing rulebook.
 Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))_

+## We Can Forget How to Win the Game

+The game of civilization nevers stops.
+Ancient Greece, the Persian Empire, the British Empire all player the game very well.
+Likewaise, we've had a great run.
+But everything ends.
+Civilizations rise with protagonists and player gods and fall with antagonists and extras.

+Most people know ancient Rome.
+We've all seen the Roman baths, palaces, bridges, aquaducts, and especially the Colliseum.
+Most of that was made between 100 BC to 180 AD, when the Roman Empire ruled over a third of the world's population.
+This era of "[Roman Peace](https://en.wikipedia.org/wiki/Pax_Romana)" was a time of great prosperity not seen again until about 1700.
+Most outsiders dreamed about becoming Roman citizens.

+Rome's civilization won the classic age.
+And the Romans did all this with only several hundred state bureaucrats.

+No kidding.
+The rest of society was busy building things.
+Not a direct comparison because our times are much different, but that should make you think.
+Meeting a Roman bureaucrat was like us meeting a physicist.
+They're out there when needed, but aren't relied upon up to live a daily life.

+You can't visit many Roman buildings built after 300.
+Despite a great tradition, Rome basically forgot how to build things.
+By the time it fell in 476, Rome had 30,000 bureaucrats and barely any builders.

+The same thing is happening to us.

+As one professor of civil engineering at Princeton said to economist Paul Volcker in 2009, "I was up at Yale the other day and they’ve given up teaching civil engineering.
+There are just two old geezers like me up at Harvard, and once they’re gone that’ll be it.
+There’s hardly an elite university in the United States that pays attention to civil engineering.
+What’s the result?
+We hardly know how to build bridges; they tend to fall down.”

+Volcker responded “Well The trouble with the United States recently is we spent several decades not producing many civil engineers and producing a huge number of financial engineers.
+And the result is shitty bridges and a shitty financial system!’”

+The lesson is simple.
+We really need to click a new philosophy, and start building the Internet Age fast.

+_Even genius billionaires can't reverse the tide of our stagnation and decline.
+Credit: [JRE](https://www.youtube.com/watch?v=1v--NMCwXqw)_

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We all must wait for a connection.

 Here's some stand-up.
 I'll make a point afterward.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZOiPQ8nqB1s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Note, it's the extras of the Industrial Age who complain because they've forgotten how fun it is to play the game of civilization.

 Here's my point.
-Nobody knows how or why something clicks.
-However, we do understand when it does; when we can't go back.
+Nobody knows for sure how or why something clicks.
+However, we do fully understand when it does; when we can't go back.
 And could you ever drop Netflix and rent DVDs again?
-What about flipping through a phone book or calling a taxi-cab and wondering when it'll arrive?
+What about flipping through a phone book?
+Do you ever miss calling a taxi-cab and wondering when it'll arrive?

 Of course not, and that's a good sign you're already a believer in the Internet Age.

 Our civilization has fought many battles to liberate extras.
 The first was the fight against kings and their despotism.
 Then it was the fight against racism and sexism.
 At each stage, more people fought for the levers of power like books, telescopes, guns, and voting.
-Holding these tools let more people become full members of their community; what we now call player gods.
+Empowering more people created more player gods.

 Liberating people works so well because, just like in Nature, the more lifeforms play the game, the more adaptations we evolve to frontline problems.

 Now, as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
 Despotism, racial prejudice, and gender oppression will always need to be kept at bay.
 But, Darth Blockbuster's ideology is, by far, Main Street's most significant problem today.

 Look at what antagonism has forced upon us during this pandemic.
 Limited medical supplies.
 A fragile supply chain.
 Getting informed via infotainment.
 Almost zero contact with medical professionals.
 A rush to work or study from home.
 An extremely bureaucratic healthcare system.
+Shaky information on who is sick and who should worry most.

 Antagonism is why we're camels trying to cope in the Amazon during this crisis.

 The good news is, we already have Internet Age technology.
 You already love it; it clicks in our minds.
-This book is merely asking you to increase your cyborgology using a philosophy you already believe in.
+This book is merely asking you to increase your cyborgology with more modern tools using a philosophy you already believe in.

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.

-At the end of this book, I'd love it if you'd tell a claims adjuster one day, "Just to let you know, I'm recording this conversation.
+At the end of this book, I'd love it if you'd tell a claims adjuster one day, "Just to let you know, like you, I'm recording this conversation.
 I also already have a copy of the policy and know what section I'm claiming under.
 I look forward to collaborating with you."

-Because that's what player gods say when we control the levers of power.
+Because that's what player gods say after a new philosophy clicks, and they've taken contorl of the levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HomelyHardtofindKakapo' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>